nutanix/terraform-provider-nutanix/README.md

 The Terraform Nutanix provider is designed to work with Nutanix Prism Central, such that you can manage one or more Prism Element clusters at scale.
 AOS/PC 5.6.0 or higher is required, as this Provider makes exclusive use of the v3 APIs

+> For the 1.2.0 release of the provider it will have an N-1 compatibility with the Prism Central APIs.
+This provider was tested against Prism Central versions 2020.9 and 2020.11, as well as AOS version 5.18 and 5.19

 ## Example Usage

 See the Examples folder for a handful of main.tf demos as well as some pre-compiled binaries.